Insineer/Kaspi-Bank-Transactions-Parser/README.md

 # About

 The script for Kazakhstan's Kaspi Bank PDF transactions statement parsing.
-It converts PDF with transactions to a CSV format, which is supported by YNAB for import.
+It converts PDF with transactions to a CSV format, which is supported by [YNAB](https://www.ynab.com/) budget web-app for import.

 # Installation as a "Send To" script for Windows